Definition of Factoring

-- Sales ledger maintenance by the factor leads to a reduction of cost.
+- Sales ledger maintenance by the factor leads to a reduction in cost.

 - Improves liquidity and cash flow in the organization.

-- It leads to improvement of cash in hand.
-This helps the business to pay its creditors in a timely manner which helps in negotiating better discount terms.
+- It leads to the improvement of cash in hand.
+This helps the business to pay its creditors on time which helps in negotiating better discount terms.

-- It reduces the need for the introduction of new capital in the business.
+- It reduces the need for the introduction of new capital into the business.

 Disadvantages of Factoring